thomasdavid1903/University-Maths/README.md

 Overall, this code defines a function retrieve that sends an HTTP request to a website, parses the HTML content, extracts prime numbers, and returns them as a list of integers.
 The prime numbers are identified by specific HTML elements on the web page with the class and title attributes set as specified in the code.

-Trialdivision - implementation of the simplest deterministic primality test
+Trial division - implementation of the simplest deterministic primality test

 n summary, the code attempts to find factors of the number n by iterating through potential divisors and prints whether n is prime or composite.
 It also measures the time taken for each factorization and creates a scatter plot of prime numbers against the time taken.
 The prime numbers used in this process are retrieved from an external source using the retrieve function.

-peicewise-continuous-functions -Implement in Python a class of right-continuous functions with a finite number of values.
+piecewise-continuous-functions -Implement in Python a class of right-continuous functions with a finite number of values.
 In general, such a l function is defined as follows

 OOP-quadratic-functions - I used this to relearn object orientated programming, created an object called quadratic that has a few methods.